ppetrovtv/pine_script_docs/source/Where_can_I_get_more_information.rst

   functions and annotation functions can be found in the `Pine Script Reference <https://www.tradingview.com/study-script-reference/>`__.

-* Use the code from one of TradingVIew's built-in scripts to start from.
+* Use the code from one of TradingView's built-in scripts to start from.
 Open a new chart and click the *Pine Editor* button on the toolbar.
 Once in the editor window, click the *New* button.
 You'll find the TradingView built-in scripts in the dropdown list.